 However, e-learning is often marketed as primary training.
 The Collins English Dictionary defines training as “the process of bringing a person to an agreed standard of proficiency by practice and instruction.”
 The American Heritage Dictionary refers to training as, “the act, process or art of imparting knowledge and skill.”

-E-Learning, when delivered as a follow-up action, can efficiently reinforce skills already learned through training — real training.
+E-Learning for drivers, when delivered as a follow-up action, can efficiently reinforce skills already learned through training — real training.
 It doesn’t work the other way around.

 Smith System offers e-learning to reinforce or refresh our behind-the-wheel training content, as an introduction before attending a behind-the-wheel course, and as an option for fleets that have contemporary budget constraints impacting their ability to make the best training choice.